Fundamentals of airfoil design and selection

 The leading and trailing edges are connected by the upper surface and the lower surface of the airfoil.
 The relative wind direction can be calculated from the velocity vectors of both the wind and the object itself.

 Lift is the force generated by an airfoil perpendicular to the wind, while drag force is measured along the wind direction.
+When normalized by the planform area and the dynamic pressure, the lift and drag coefficients, CL and CD, can be calculated.
 These are commonly used as metrics to compare wing performance.
 Airfoils generate lift by displacing the airflow, inducing a net curvature as air is directed downwards.
 Air travelling over the upper surface accelerates while air along the lower surface slows down.